 If you’re struggling with less-than-perfect vision, Optimax are here to help you.
 In the event that you’re unsuitable for laser eye surgery, you may find that lens surgery offers you the perfect solution.
-We’re proud to call on almost 30 years of expertise and experience in the industry, so you can rest assured that by coming to us you’re dealing with the very best in the business.
+We’re proud to call on 30 years of expertise and experience in the industry, so you can rest assured that by coming to us you’re dealing with the very best in the business.

 As medical technology continues to improve, eye lens surgery has become one of the most commonly performed and lowest-risk procedures.
 However, we understand that there are many factors to take into consideration before undergoing an operation of this nature – for example cost, recovery time and any potential after-effects.
 On top of all that, there are two types of lens surgery for you to think about: lens replacement surgery and implantable contact lens surgery.

 But don’t worry, we’re on hand to answer any questions you may have.
 Here, we’ll aim to satisfy any queries regarding lens replacement surgery.

 What are the different types of lens surgery?